gofr-dev/gofr/docs/references/testing/page.md

 ## Mocking Databases in GoFr

 Mocking databases allows for isolated testing by simulating various scenarios.
-GoFr's built-in mock container supports not only SQL databases but also extends to other data stores, including Redis, Cassandra, Key-Value stores, MongoDB, and ClickHouse.
+GoFr built-in mock container supports, not only SQL databases, but also extends to other data stores, including Redis, Cassandra, Key-Value stores, MongoDB, and ClickHouse.

 ## Example of Unit Testing a REST API Using GoFr